ISO 14001 audit; Environmental Management System survey

 Off-site surveillance audits are a far more convenient option for organizations who qualify for them.
 Unfortunately, off-site audits are not always appropriate for certain types of businesses that have no choice but to go with onsite audits due to the nature of their operation.

-Recertification audit: The recertification audit is onsite and occurs at the beginning of the certification cycle to verify that your organization has maintained its EMS correctly and that all your documented procedures conform to the ISO 14001:2015 standard.
-This audit is in-depth and closely examines all documented processes.
+Recertification audit: The recertification audit is onsite and occurs at the beginning of the certification cycle to verify that your organization has maintained its EMS correctly and that all your documented procedures conform to the EME standard.
+ISO 14001 audit is in-depth and closely examines all documented processes.
+If you want to get acquainted with ISO 27001 benefits read the related article.